PointTensor/pointtensor.github.io/_posts/2024-08-31-ML-variance.md

 categories: ML
 ---

-Weight initialisation is an important aspect of ML.
+Weight initialisation is an important aspect of deep learning.
 One might have the right architecture for a given problem but the model wold still not learn.
 To schematically see how the initial values of weights affect the process of training, assume our neural network is
 $$f_{NN} \propto www\cdots wx. $$
 If we initialise our weights to be zero or close to zero then after each subsequent layer during a forward pass, the signal becomes smaller and smaller leading to no predictions.
 This also affects back-propagation and leads to the problems of vanishing and exploding gradients.
 If the weights are too small then they won't get updated sufficiently since,
 $$w = w - \eta \frac{\partial \ell}{\partial w}$$